bridgerust/bridgerust/docs/migration_pgvector.md

 **Problem**: PgVector extension must exist before use.

-**Solution**: Kabod handles this automatically, but ensure PostgreSQL has the extension available:
+**Solution**: Embex handles this automatically, but ensure PostgreSQL has the extension available:

 ```sql
 CREATE EXTENSION IF NOT EXISTS vector;